Links

 </a>

-The output of the example code above will look like this:
+The result of the example code will appear as:

-Showcasing the usage of image as a link
+Showcasing the use of image as a link in html

 Special strings can be passed to the href attribute to link email accounts ("mailto:[email protected]") or phone numbers ("tel:###-###-####"):